Questions and Answers

 A: The Chinese adopted and incorporated herbs from all over the world.
 Fifteen to twenty percent of the 500 ingredients considered standard originated from outside China.
 What makes these “Chinese” herbs is that they are prescribed according to Chinese medical theory and a TCM pattern diagnosis.

 5. Q: Does Chinese herbal medicine work for Western patients?

 A: Yes, Chinese herbal medicine works as well for Westerners as it does for Chinese.
 Chinese herbal medicine has been used successfully in North and South America, Europe, Africa, Australia, New Zealand, and all throughout Asia.

 6 Q: How are Chinese herbal medicines taken?

-7 Q: What are the benefits of drinking Chinese herb medicines in liquid form?
+7. Q: What are the benefits of drinking Chinese herbal medicines in liquid form?

-A: Chinese herbal teas end to taste very bitter because they are made mostly from roots and bark where the strongest medicinal ingredients are found.
+A: Chinese herbal teas end up tasting very bitter because they are made mostly from roots and bark, where the strongest medicinal ingredients are found.
 The bitter taste may go away after a day or two.

 9 Q: What are the benefits of pills and powders?